Kleingachuhi/E-Commerce-admin-panel/README.md

 🔐 Login System – Basic authentication with sample user accounts

 📁 Pages Included
-🗂️ Products List – View, edit, or delete products
+🗂️ Products List – View or edit products

 ➕ Add Product – Add new product with a simple form

 🛠️ Edit Product – Update product info using a pre-filled form

-🔐 Login Page – Sign in to access the dashboard
+🔐 Login Page – Sign in to access the dashboard.
+It redirects to the home page --> navigates

-🏠 Note: When the app loads, it shows the Products List — but you must log in first.
+🏠 Note: When the app loads, you must log in first.

 👥 Login Credentials
 Use any of these test accounts to sign in: